KIDZ DIG IT COOKING CLASSES AND ACTIITIES CANCELLED for 2020 AT THIS TIME.

 The Windsor Market Raceway is a custom built wooden gravity track, built for the Market by Thiessen Construction carpenters in 2001.
 The track has 4 lanes and is 25′ long.
 The cars begin perched in their lanes against pegs 3′ above the ground.
 When the pegs are released, the cars drop down the track and and coast to the finish line.
 The driver places the car on the pegs and then runs to the finish line to catch their car.
 The race is a double-elimination, best out of 3 for each heat.
 That means each car races a minimum of 6 times.
 Trophies for all car builders, ribbons and Market Bucks for 1st, 2nd and 3rd place winners.
 Car Designer Award to Best car design.
 Watch event information for race times and potential car building workshops.

-1. Car can be made out of a Zucchini/Summer Squash or a Pumpkin/Winter Squash, depending on the Racing event.
+1. Car can be made out of a Zucchini or Summer Squash.

 2. Axles of car must travel through the Squash(s).
 (A squash sitting on wheels is not permitted.)